-As at the date of this annual report, the Board comprises a total of seven Directors as follows:
+As at the date of this annual report, the Board comprises a total of nine Directors, as follows:

 Executive Director |